Staphcillin Side Effects

 Generic Name: methicillin

-Note: This document contains side effect information about methicillin.
-Some of the dosage forms listed on this page may not apply to the brand name Staphcillin.
+Note: This page contains side effects data for the generic drug methicillin.
+It is possible that some of the dosage forms included below may not apply to the brand name Staphcillin.

 Applies to methicillin: injectable powder for injection